 1) Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend the setting.

-3) Ensure good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.
+4) Ensure good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.

-6) Where necessary, wear appropriate personal protective equipment (PPE).
+7) Where necessary, wear appropriate personal protective equipment (PPE).

-Numbers 1 to 4 must be in place in all settings, all the time.
+Numbers 1 to 5 must be in place in all settings, all the time.

 Response to any infection

-7) Engage with the NHS Test and Trace process.
+8) Engage with the NHS Test and Trace process.

-9) Contain any outbreak by following local health protection team advice.
+10) Contain any outbreak by following local health protection team advice.

-Numbers 7 to 9 must be followed in every case where they are relevant.
+Numbers 8 to 10 must be followed in every case where they are relevant.

-Ensuring that learners, staff and other adults do not come into your site if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days is essential to reduce the risk in education settings and further drive down transmission of coronavirus (COVID-19).
+Ensuring that students, staff and other adults do not come into your site if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days is essential to reduce the risk in education settings and further drive down transmission of coronavirus (COVID-19).
 Make sure anyone developing those symptoms while on site is sent home.
 Individuals formally advised by NHS Test and Trace as a close contact should also self-isolate.

-If anyone on your site becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they must be sent home (avoiding public transport) and advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection, which sets out that they must self-isolate for at least 7 days and should arrange to have a test to see if they have coronavirus (COVID-19).
+If anyone on your site becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+This sets out that they should self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).